 Some antivirus might be hampering the proper functioning of Windows Update.
 We recommend you to turn the Antivirus solution or Windows Defender off temporarily and check if the issues get resolved.

 Turn it on after the update is complete.
 It is, of course, a temporary solution.
-It is a good idea to check if your security solution has accidentally flagged Windows Update service as suspicious.
+It is a good idea to check if your security solution has accidentally flagged the Windows Update service as suspicious.

 5] Perform Windows Update in Clean Boot State